-The Group is exposed to interest rate risk because the Group has entered into variable-interest financing instruments, including the CZUB Bonds, which carry interest at a floating rate and, variable interest rate loans.
+The Group is exposed to interest rate risk because the Group has entered into variable-interest financing instruments, including the CZUB Bonds and CZG Bonds, which carry interest at a floating rate and, variable interest rate loans.
 Interest rate risk is the risk that fair values of or future cash flows from existing or future financial liabilities may fluctuate due to changes in market interest rates.
-For the year ended 31 December 2019, a 50 basis point change in the applicable interest rates, with all other variables remaining constant, would have had a CZK 11.3 million positive (in the case of lower interest rates) or negative (in the case of higher interest rates) on the Group's profit.
-This interest rate sensitivity analysis was determined based on the exposure to interest rate are subject to the analysis provided that the value of principal remains unchanged throughout the reporting period indicated based on a calculation of the average annual principal.
+For the year ended 31 December 2020, a 10 basis point change in the applicable interest rates, with all other variables remaining constant, would have had a CZK 2.9 million positive (in the case of lower interest rates) or negative (in the case of higher interest rates) on the Group's profit.
+This interest rate sensitivity analysis was determined based on the exposure to interest rates for derivative and non-derivative instruments as of 31 December 2020.
+For the period ended 30 September 2021, a 10 basis point change in the applicable interest rates, with all other variables remaining constant, would have had a CZK 4.6 million positive (in the case of lower interest rates) or negative (in the case of higher interest rates) on the Group's profit.
+This interest rate sensitivity analysis was determined based on the exposure to interest rates for derivative and non-derivative instruments as of 30 September 2021.
+Payables with a floating interest rate are subject to the analysis provided that the value of principal remains unchanged throughout the reporting period indicated based on a calculation of the average annual principal.